 Several techniques are used in breast lift surgery, and the number and location of incisions will depend on the type chosen - your surgeon they will decide based on your breast size and the result you want to achieve.
 Different techniques leave different scars, but they won't be visible when you wear a bra or bikini top.
 Normally, the surgeon will:

-The breast uplift procedure can vary depending on the size of your breasts and the degree of ptosis (sagging).
+The breast lift procedure can vary depending on the size of your breasts and the degree of ptosis (sagging).
 The most common types are:

-After surgery, your breasts will feel tender and sore and you'll notice a change in their shape and appearance.
+After the mastopexy surgery, your breasts will feel tender and sore and you'll notice a change in their shape and appearance.
 Most women are able to go home the same day.
 One week after the procedure, a nurse will check the incisions to ensure that they are healing well and remove any remaining dressings or stitches.
 You should be able to return to work within a week to ten days.
-Avoid vigorous exercise or activity for two weeks.
+Avoid vigorous exercise or activity for two weeks after your breast lift.

 As with all surgeries, there are risks and possible side effects.
 Although bruising and swelling are common immediately after surgery, your breasts will settle in a few weeks.
 Heavy bleeding is unusual but possible.
 Before the procedure, your surgeon will discuss medications that might increase the risk of bleeding.
 You will have scars afterwards although your surgeon will ensure that they are minimal.
 They may be red or purple at first but will gradually fade over 12 to 18 months.
 In the unlikely event of infection, your doctor will prescribe antibiotics.
 Be sure to tell your surgeon about any discharge from your nipples before the operation as this can increase your risk of infection.

-Once you’ve healed, it is also possible that you may have loss or changes in sensation in your breasts or nipples.
+Once you’ve healed after your breast lift, it is also possible that you may have loss or changes in sensation in your breasts or nipples.
 Feeling usually returns in several weeks but some loss may be permanent.
 However, this should not affect erotic sensation.
 If your breasts were asymmetrical before your breast lift, this asymmetry might not be fully corrected and irregularities may appear after healing.
-Very rarely, the blood supply to the nipple or areolae could be interrupted during surgery causing damage to the tissue and resulting in the loss of the nipple.
+Very rarely, the blood supply to the nipple or areolas could be interrupted during surgery causing damage to the tissue and resulting in the loss of the nipple.

 Although it is a relatively simple procedure with a low risk factor, breast lift surgery is not suitable for women under the age of 18 as their breasts may still be developing.
 Nor is it advisable if you are hoping to become pregnant as the breast tissue is likely to stretch again, so many women wait until they have completed their family before having the surgery.
 Breast lift procedures work best on women with small, saggy breasts.
 Although it's also a viable option for women with larger or heavier breasts, the results may not last quite as long.